-Note(i): Upon request, Technical Delegate may permit an assistant to accompany the athlete to the start to set the blocks under special circumstances.
+Note(i): Upon request, the Technical Delegate may permit an assistant to accompany the athlete to the start to set the blocks under special circumstances.
 The assistant shall withdraw from the field of play prior to the start of the race.

-Note(ii): To ensure a safe transfer for athletes in Sport Class T12, Technical Delegate may also permit an assistant to accompany the athletes through the Call Room up to the field of play.
+Note(ii): To ensure a safe transfer for those athletes in Sport Class T12 who do not run with a guide runner, an assistant may accompany the athletes through the Call Room up to the field of play.
 The assistant shall withdraw from the field of play prior to the start of the race.